Perodua Myvi: Exterior and Interior

 Standard equipment across the lineup include LED reflector headlights, manual headlight leveling, LED taillights, electronic adjustable side mirrors, reverse sensors, full size spare tyre, keyless entry and start, all round power windows with auto driver's window, digital air conditioning controls, tilt adjustable steering wheel, height adjustable driver seat, 60:40 split folding rear seats, and integrated shopping hook and anti-snatch hook.

 1.3 variants come with 14" alloy wheels with a 7-spoke directorial design while 1.5 variants come with 15" alloy wheels with a 5 dual-spoke design with a dual-tone finish.

 Standard G variant features a silver front grill and body-colored exterior door handles while other variants feature a chrome front grill and chrome exterior door handles.
 1.5 variants adds on a front splitter, rear spoiler and dual tone side skirts and a rear bumper.

 Inside, the Standard G variant has silver trim surrounding the air con vents while other variants have chrome surrounds in addition to the additional silver and chrome highlights around the cabin.

 Standard G variants have an integrated headunit with radio and USB input.
 The Premium X and High variant gain Bluetooth connectivity and the Advance variant gets a touchscreen headunit with a reverse camera, GPS and smartphone mirroring function.

 The Premium X variant gains a USB port, leather wrapped steering wheel with multi-function buttons and rear seats with adjustable headrests.
 The 1.5 High variant adds on a built-in toll reader and the Advance model adds on security window tint film and leather upholstery.
 Other variants uses fabric upholstery.

 During the 2018 KL International Motor Show, a Myvi GT concept was shown.
 Exterior changes compared to the standard Myvi includes a different front bumper, a red line in the headlamps that flows from the grille, flared wheel arches, 17" wheels, upgraded brakes, a larger rear spoiler, a different rear bumper and exposed tailpipes.
 For the interior, differences include red highlights, bucket seats and a flat-bottom steering wheel.

 Update

 In July 2020, the Perodua Myvi received minor updates.
 Updates include enhanced safety features and revised colour choices.
 ASA 2.0 was added and made available as standard on all 1.5 variants and optional on the 1.3 Premium X variant.
 Granite Grey which was previously exclusive to 1.5 variants was also made available on 1.3 Premium X variant.

 Powertrain

-The engines provided for the Myvi were modified by Perodua to improve fuel efficiency and acquire the EEV standard as with the Axia and Bezza.
+The engines provided for the Myvi were modified by Perodua to improve fuel efficiency and acquire the Energy Efficient Vehicle (EEV) standard as with the Axia and Bezza.
 Two engines are available: